leonardoandrade/recipes/pastel-de-nata/README.md

 ## For the pastry

-TODO - this part never came good so far.
+This part never came good so far.
 I use mostly on pre-made puff pastry.
+Be careful not to buy Shortcrust pastry or Filo pastry.

 # Process